 Copper is the gold of metal roofing.
 No literally, it is.
 It’s priced like gold, it’s valued like gold, and its color is gold.
 Well until it changes.
 Then it just becomes a thing of beauty for hundreds of years.

-Perhaps the only disadvantage of a copper roof is the initial cost up front.
+Perhaps the only disadvantage of a copper roof is the exuberantly high initial cost up front.
 It is, by far, the most expensive metal roofing option on the market, bar none.

-Yet, when you take into consideration the benefits and value of copper, the cost factor be put into a more proper perspective.
+Yet, when you take into consideration the benefits and value of copper, the cost factor be put into proper perspective.

 Regardless of the shape of the copper pieces, the slope or complexity of your roof, and even your location, that range is what you ought to expect to pay.